ShZil/network-utilities/README.md

 ```

 **Stages of execution:**

-TODO: 1 √ Repurpose personal tracert.py
+1. √ Repurpose personal tracert.py

-TODO: 2 √ Get information from `>ipconfig`
+2. √ Get information from `>ipconfig`

-TODO: 3 √ Realise map of local area network:
+3. √ Realise map of local area network:
-TODO:     3.1 √ Do some Cybery math to list all computers.
+    1. √ Do some Cybery math to list all computers.
-TODO:     3.2 √ Check which computers actually exist.
+    2. √ Check which computers actually exist.
-TODO:     3.3 √ Trace route (todo1) to every computer.
+    3. √ Trace route (todo1) to every computer.

-TODO: 4 √ Visualise (using NetworkX)
+4. √ Visualise (using NetworkX)
-TODO:     4.1 √ Colours!
+    1. √ Colours!
 (IPv4 → Integer Number → colour for the node).
-             \*   Close addresses (similar networks) -- closer colours
+    Close addresses (similar networks) -- closer colours
-TODO: 5 √ Cache and re-render of graph
+5. √ Cache and re-render of graph

 ## ARP Displayer
 Under `./ARP Displayer`, you'll find code which can preform operations using the Address Resolution Protocol.